mars0i/popco2/doc/R/BiasPlots.md

 is something I seem to have invented, which displays the actual distribution of data symmetrically along a vertical axis.
-It's a kind of histogram that's like a [violin plot](http://en.wikipedia.org/wiki/Violin_plot) for discrete data without smoothing curves.
-My  Lattice Graphics is in src/R/popco/R/panel.hanoi.R, and is based on [suggestions by Greg Snow](http://stackoverflow.com/a/15852613/1455243).
+It's a kind of histogram that's like a [violin plot](http://en.wikipedia.org/wiki/Violin_plot), but without smoothed curves over discrete or binned data.
+My Lattice Graphics implementation is in src/R/popco/R/panel.hanoi.R, and is based on [suggestions by Greg Snow](http://stackoverflow.com/a/15852613/1455243).